RocketPy-Team/RocketPy/README.md

 $ pip install netCDF4>=1.4
 ```

 Although [Jupyter Notebooks](http://jupyter.org/) are by no means required to run RocketPy, they are strongly recommend.
-They already come with Anaconda builds, but can also be installed separetely using pip:
+They already come with Anaconda builds, but can also be installed separately using pip:

 ```
 $ pip install jupyter